joelericswanson/P5js-Data-Visualization-Demo/README.md

 [CSV: Comma Separated Values](https://en.wikipedia.org/wiki/Comma-separated_values)

+Sometimes the character that separates the cells on each row is something other than a comma.
+A few alternative you’re likely to see are the pipe character (|), a colon (:) or a tab.
+But even if a different delimiter other than a comma is used, such files are still called CSV files.
+(Although sometimes files with tab-separated values are called TSV files.)

+You can explore .CSV from any spreadsheet software, but keep in mind that you will lose all formatting, and data types!

 [Load Text File](https://editor.p5js.org/hippocrit/sketches/EmKaXjJg4)

 Most tables can be exported as .csv file, or comma separated values files (show .csv file in TextEdit and Numbers)